NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Performance

 \subsection{Sampling Strategy}

 Next, we study the influence of the number of training points on the performance of our method.
-Input samples to NDF include curvilinear $N_\Omega$ and temporal stratified $N_t$ coordinates over which the loss is computed at each training iteration.
-For a napkin of size $\Omega=[0,1]^2$, we simulate for $t \in [0,1]$ by training NDF for 10k iterations with number of sampling points $N_\Omega, N_t \in \{5, 10, 15, 20, 25\}$.
+Input samples to NDF include curvilinear $N_\Omega$ and temporal stratified $N_t$ coordinates (for trajectory visualisation) over which the loss is computed at each training iteration.
+For a napkin of size $\Omega=[0,1]^2$, we simulate for $t \in [0,1]$ by training NDF for 10k iterations with number of sampling points $N_\Omega \in \{5, 10, 15, 20, 25\}$.
 Computation times for all experiments are comparable (and slightly higher for the higher number of samples) as they share the GPU memory and are processed in parallel.
-Fig.~\ref{fig:sampling_ablation} shows the qualitative and quantitative performance.
+Fig.~\ref{fig:robustness_sampling_thickness} shows the qualitative and quantitative performance.
 We observe that higher $N_\Omega$ leads to faster learning, as seen in the qualitative result in the top row and the mean displacement plot in the bottom row.
 Furthermore, it leads to stable optimisation, as seen in the loss plot.
-Interestingly, although it makes the training behaviour less noisy, increasing $N_t$ does not lead to faster optimisation (Fig.~\ref{fig:sampling_ablation}-(right column)).
 Future work could explore advanced sampling techniques for improved performance.